 As we all know, fuel costs can vary greatly from one day to the next (sometimes hourly!), and from one service station to the next.
 The price of gasoline and corn can also change abruptly and can be affected by politics, weather and supply and demand.
 So the pump price of E10, E15 and straight gasoline can vary quite a bit depending on how the oil companies, fuel distributors and service stations set their prices.
 Oil companies often mix ethanol with lower octane gasoline to raise the overall octane rating of the fuel.
 This gives the oil company a better profit margin per gallon but the trade-off may be a fuel that does not delivery quite as good a mileage.

 The EPA does require service stations to post a warning label (see the E15 warning label at the top of this article) to warn consumers NOT to use E15 in vehicles made before 2001, or in motorcycles or small engines (lawnmowers, snowmobiles, etc.).
-The EPA says it is illegal to fuel the non-approved vehicles with E15 (so who gets in trouble if somebody breaks the law?).
-The EPA does require oil companies to have some means of mitigation in place to deal with problems or damages caused by misfueling.
-We are not quite sure what this means other than to say you have legal recourse if your fuel system suffers damage due to the use of E15.

-Those who oppose the use of E15 say ethanol attracts moisture, and that may increase the risk of corrosive acids forming inside the fuel system.
+Those who oppose the use of ethanol fuel blends say ethanol attracts moisture, and that may increase the risk of corrosive acids forming inside the fuel system.
 On the other hand, because ethanol attracts moisture, it also helps dry the fuel system to prevent gas line freeze during cold weather and other moisture-related problems.
 It also burns cleaner than gasoline to reduce carbon deposits in the combustion chamber and on pistons.

-Though some studies have reportedly found that E15 can cause fuel system damage in some older fuel systems, extensive testing by the EPA and the Department of Energy on 2001 and newer vehicles has found that E15 causes no problems whatsoever.
+Though some studies have reportedly found that E15 can cause fuel system damage in some of these older fuel systems, extensive testing by the EPA and the Department of Energy on 2001 and newer vehicles has found that E15 causes no problems whatsoever.